gravity-ui/uikit/src/components/Text/README.md

 ### Word Break

-word-break css property.
+The word-break css property.
 Can be `break-all`.

 <!--LANDING_BLOCK